Facilities & Resources

 Within our life skills room pupils are able to access food technology and as they get older to develop independent living skills and practice tasks such as washing, ironing and cooking.

-As well as a calm space in each classroom, on each of the three floors where we have classrooms situated there is a calm room.
-Our calm rooms offer pupils a quiet space where they can relax and take time out of the bustle of the classroom or playground when it becomes too overwhelming for them.
-We work towards pupils developing the self awareness to request access to the calm rooms themselves and find that this greatly supports pupils in managing their own behaviour and regulating their emotions and reactions.
+As well as a calm space in each classroom, on each of the three floors where we have classrooms situated there is a green room.
+Our green rooms offer pupils a quiet space where they can relax and take time out of the bustle of the classroom or playground when it becomes too overwhelming for them.
+We work towards pupils developing the self awareness to request access to the green rooms themselves and find that this greatly supports pupils in managing their own behaviour and regulating their emotions and reactions.

-Our calm rooms are only ever used as a positive and supportive intervention and are never used as a punitive measure under any circumstance.
-If a pupil accesses a calm room they are supported by a member of staff at all times.
+Our green rooms are only ever used as a positive and supportive intervention and are never used as a punitive measure under any circumstance.
+If a pupil accesses a green room they are supported by a member of staff at all times.